 We must remember that Prince Rupert was one of the most feared soldiers and leaders in his day.
 He did successfully get into York to help deter the threat, but, he must have been very arrogant and confident too, as he wanted to go into immediate battle rather than consolidate or rest.

-In the midst of this battle, Cromwell had been injured in the neck, but led on!
-Prince Rupert came up with a name for him, Ironside, that eventually became the name for Cromwell’s troops.
+In the midst of this battle, Cromwell had been injured in the neck, but led on regardless!
+Prince Rupert thus came up with a name for him, Ironside, that nickname eventually became the name for Cromwell’s troops.

 The North was lost for the Royalists, Prince Rupert headed South to concentrate there with the King.

 York fell 2 weeks later to the Parliamentarians and less than 2 years later King Charles surrendered at Newark.

 The Local Area